soveran/spawn/README.markdown

 In the examples below we are using [Faker](http://faker.rubyforge.org/) to generate random data, but you can use any method.

+Note that the object the spawner block yields is not an instance of User, but an OpenStruct that records the attributes passed and will in turn relay that information when the User is instantiated.

 With [ActiveRecord](http://api.rubyonrails.org/classes/ActiveRecord/Base.html):

     class User < ActiveRecord::Base